wayneIBM/vpc-on-classic/errors.md

 **Message**: Member cannot be created.
 Quota of member instances under the pool has reached maximum limit.

 The quotas per resource are specified in [Quotas and limits for VPC](/docs/infrastructure/vpc/?topic=vpc-quotas){: new_window}.

+## missing_generation_parameter
+**Message**: The generation query parameter is required.

+For versions on and after 5/31/2019, the `generation` query parameter is required for VPC on Classic API requests.

 ## missing_ims_account_id
 **Message**: None